 REQUIREMENTS: 115.322: This standard has five components: (a) The agency shall ensure that an administrative or criminal investigation is completed for all allegations of sexual abuse and sexual harassment; (b) The agency shall have in place a policy to ensure that allegations of sexual abuse or sexual harassment are referred for investigation to an agency with the legal authority to conduct criminal investigations, unless the allegation does not involve potentially criminal behavior.
 The agency shall publish such policy on its website or, if it does not have one, make the policy available through other means.
-The agency shall document all such referrals; (c) If a separate entity is responsible for conducting criminal investigations, such publication shall describe the responsibilities of both the agency and the investigating entity; (d) Any State entity responsible for conducting administrative or criminal investigations; (e) Any Department of Justice component responsible for conducting administrative or criminal investigations; (e) Any Department of Justice component responsible for conducting administrative or criminal investigations; (e) any Department of Justice shall have in place a policy governing the conduct of such investigations; (e) any Department in juvenile facilities shall have in place or sexual abuse or sexual abuse or sexual harassment in juvenile facilities and have in place or criminal investigations.
+The agency shall document all such referrals; (c) If a separate entity is responsible for conducting criminal investigations, such publication shall describe the responsibilities of both the agency and the investigating entity; (d) Any State entity responsible for conducting administrative or criminal investigations of sexual abuse or sexual harassment in juvenile facilities shall have in place a policy governing the conduct of such investigations of sexual abuse or sexual harassment in juvenile facilities shall have in place a policy governing the conduct of such investigations.